Wilbert Greaves

 Wilbert Ethelbert Greaves (born 23 December 1956) is a male Barbadian born retired hurdler who represented Great Britain and England.

-Athletics career

 Greaves competed in the 110 metres hurdles at the 1980 Summer Olympics and the 1984 Summer Olympics.

+Biography

-He represented England in the 110 metres hurdles and 400 metres hurdles events, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England in the 110 metres hurdles and 400 metres hurdles events, at the 1982 Commonwealth Games in Brisbane, Australia.
 Four years later he represented England in the 110 metres hurdles event, at the 1986 Commonwealth Games in Edinburgh, Scotland.

+Greaves was runner-up on three occasions at the AAA Championships in the 110 metres hurdles event at the 1979 AAA Championships, 1982 AAA Championships and the 1984 AAA Championships.
+Additionally he was a three times winner at the UK Athletics Championships in 1980, 1982 and 1985.